 What options you choose will depend highly on your business goals.
 The first criteria is whether you are trying to reach consumers through search traffic or a social media platform.
 All of the major social media platforms have their own advertising options now, so if you’re trying to reach users on a specific platform, you’ll need to use that platform’s advertising options.

-Look for some upcoming posts from us talking about the specific benefits and drawbacks of Google AdWords and Facebook Ads.
+Look for some upcoming posts from us talking about the specific benefits and drawbacks of Google Ads and Facebook Ads.